Making an employment tribunal claim

 Early conciliation is when an organisation called Acas tries to help you reach an agreement with your employer.
 Acas is a government-funded body whose job is to help with workplace disputes.

 You must start early conciliation by a deadline.
 This is usually 3 months minus 1 day from the date of the event or treatment you’re complaining about.
+If you’re claiming statutory redundancy pay or equal pay, the deadline is 6 months minus 1 day.

 When you’ve finished early conciliation, Acas will send you an early conciliation certificate.
 The certificate has a number on it - you must put that number on your claim form.
 You’ll then have at least a month to make your tribunal claim.